Paths to Wellness, Inc. offers coaching, psychotherapy, and mind/body wellness services and events for executives, individuals, couples, and families.

 For more information and to see if Discernment Counseling is right for you, email me at drval@drvaleriesher.com.

-Discernment Counseling was developed by Dr. William (Bill) Doherty, a renowned family therapist, professor at the University of Minnesota, and co-founder of the Doherty Relationship Institute.
+Discernment counseling was developed by Dr. William (Bill) Doherty, a renowned family therapist, professor at the University of Minnesota, and co-founder of the Doherty Relationship Institute.